airbus-cert/Yagi/README.md

 #### Cmake

-`Yagi`'s build system is based on cmake; you can find an MSI package [here](https://github.com/Kitware/CMake/releases/).
+Yagi's build system is based on cmake; you can find an MSI package [here](https://github.com/Kitware/CMake/releases/).

 You need at least a Visual Studio compiler with C++ toolchain.